uptoaparameter/ddiazvil.com/content.md

 I am a Ph.D. candidate in Economics at Universidad Carlos III de Madrid.

+I am on the 2026-27 Econ Job Market.

 I specialize in Econometrics, with a focus on time series, semiparametric methods, and the measurement of inequality.

 My research develops econometric theory and turns it into tools for applied work on labor markets and inequality.